bijoutrouvaille/klunk/README.md

 -	_klunk.options_ a manual access to all of klunk's global options
 -	_klunk.set()_ is a preferred way of setting global options.
 It is described in the global options section
 -	_klunk.run()_ Accepts either undefined, an options object to be passed to klunk.set(), or a callback function

+## Caveats

+-	If running in the default parallel mode, using fake clocks and timers may produce undesired results.
+-	Asynchronous parallelism can become confusing quickly

 ## TODO